ranyaataya/enph353-team-grimm/README.md

 - All of the data used for training this convolution neural network can be found in this GitHub repo, in the following paths: <br>
 enph353-team-grimm/convolutionNN_2_ws/src/convolution_net/scripts/letters_and_numbers/ <br>
 enph353-team-grimm/convolutionNN_2_ws/src/convolution_net/scripts/lettersAndNums_brightness/ <br>
 - All python scripts used in the final iteration of the project can be found in enph353-team-grimm/convolutionNN_2_ws/src/convolution_net/scripts/
+<br><br>
+- Failed pedestrian convolution neural network: [failed pedestrian CNN](https://colab.research.google.com/drive/1H4RLuugelTn0Bq8kwwMiwwlJAlDXAhts).
+This CNN model was not used in the final iteration of the project due to various issues and we were able to accomplish this without machine learning.